riderx/ky_bug/README.md

-# Ky Bug Reproduction - Issue #689
+# Ky Bug Reproduction Attempt - Issue #689

-This project reproduces a bug in ky where POST requests with JSON bodies hang indefinitely on specific Node.js versions.
+This project attempts to reproduce a bug in ky where POST requests with JSON bodies reportedly hang indefinitely on specific Node.js versions.

 ## Description